leveste/EternalBasher/DEternal_patchManifest/readme.md

 Binary file of the python script by SutandoTsukai181.
 Required for using texture mods.

+NOTE: EternalModInjectorShell runs tool this automatically.
+No need for running it manually.

 ## Instructions

 * Download the binary file.